skirlez/g3man/README.md

 A mod manager for the https://github.com/Skirlez/nubbys-forgery/ modloader

 ## Compiling

 ### Nix/NixOS
-Clone the repository and run `nix-shell` inside of it.
-Then run `make`.
-Output is in `out/forgerymanager`.
-You may need nix-ld to run it.
+If you just want to build: `nix build` or `nix run`

+If you want to develop, run `nix develop`, and from there you have `make`.
+You also have `gdb` and `bear`.

 ### Other Linux distros
-TODO (look at the shell.nix file for required dependencies)
+TODO (look at the flake.nix file for required dependencies)

 ### Windows
 Install MSYS2, use the Mingw64 shell

-TODO (look at the shell.nix file for required dependencies)
+TODO (look at the flake.nix file for required dependencies)

+## Contributing
+Please contribute